akohli01/RecipeSearchApi/README.md

 # Overview
 This is a RESTFul web service that is used by a fictional company called Simple Food Solutions.
-The primary functions of this service are to provide recipe information via keyword and id.
+The primary functions of this service are to provide recipe information via keyword.
 This service will return JSON data that can be processed and used.

 # Technologies used